 Appeals of adverse actions are reviewed by the Committee, which shall be appointed by the Council chair after receipt of a properly submitted Request for Appeal.
 The Committee shall function as an independent body for the purpose of reviewing materials and hearing verbal presentations from representatives of the institution and, as deemed appropriate by the Committee, representatives of the Council and/or Accreditation Committee relative to the adverse action.

-The size and composition of the Committee is determined by the Council chair and will generally take into consideration the nature of the appeal, and the content and scope of activities of the institution under consideration.
-The Council has the prerogative of appointing, on an annual basis, a panel of individuals with varied expertise, from which the Council chair may select appropriate members to serve on the Committee when an appeal is filed.
+The size and composition of the Committee is determined by the Council chair and will generally take into consideration the nature of the appeal, and the content and scope of activities of the institution under consideration. .

-In any event, the Committee shall be drawn from a pool of candidates possessing knowledge of accreditation purposes and procedures and will be constituted to meet the panel composition requirements set forth in this document.
-Prior to the appeal hearing, the CPME director will conduct a formal training session for all members of the Committee.
+The Committee shall be drawn from a pool of eight or more candidates possessing knowledge of accreditation purposes and procedures and will be constituted to meet the panel composition requirements set forth in this document.
+This pool of candidates is appointed by the Council chair subject to approval by the Council.

+Upon acceptance into the pool of Committee candidates and prior to the appeal hearing, the CPME director will conduct a formal training session for all members of the Committee.
 Topics of training include, but are not limited to, the appeals process as it relates to Committee member responsibilities, the relevant policies and procedures, the decision options available to the Committee, and information about CPME’s current interpretation of the relevant evaluative requirements and standards.

 The Committee may not include any member of the Council or other committee member or evaluator who was involved in the review of the institution leading up to the adverse action.
 The Committee must have a minimum of four members and a maximum of five members.
 The Council chair will designate one member of the Committee to serve as chair.
 Each member of the Committee is subject to the Council’s Conflict of Interest Policy as stated in Chapter 15 of the CPME Bylaws.